everscale-org/docs/src/spec/10-abi.md

 First comes an optional signature.
 It is prefixed by one bit flag that indicates the signature presence.
 If it is `1`, then in the next `512 bit` a signature is placed, otherwise the signature is omitted.

-Then сomes the encoded header parameters set  (same for all functions).
+Then comes the encoded header parameters set  (same for all functions).

 It is followed by ***32 bits*** of function ID identifying which contract functions are called.
 The `function ID` comes within the first `32 bits` of the `SHA256` hash of the function signature.